jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 1 - Some basic command comparison - Cisco vs Huawei

 Since routers can be configured using a Web interface or a command line, the configuration process can be automated.
-Vendors like Cisco allow scripting on the command line, so this is a giant first step towards automation.
+Most vendors also allow scripting on the command line, so this is a giant first step towards automation.
 Sometimes that is not enough.
 There may be something that cannot be done or added via a configuration/script file, for example some modules need to be added by hand.
 This means manual labor and additional time, so the best shot is to automate it using external methods.
 There are different ways to automate such tasks.
 One way to do it is over an SSH connection, using Python for example.
 It is also possible to create an automation tool/robot that uses router's Web user interface.
 The latter technique is called Web scraping (Heydon & Najork, 1999).

 ## 2.1 Configuration management

 Configuration management is a process to handle changes to a system over its life span, and keep it running maintaining its integrity.
-One of the most important things in configuration management is automation, as it is used to make a system to reach its desirable state (Heidi, 2016).
+One of the most important things in configuration management is automation, as it is used to make a system to reach its desirable state.
 Automation has many benefits over manual configuration, since manual configuration practices are limited in many ways.
 For example, manual configuration is costly, time-consuming and unscalable.
 Now imagine having tens of thousands of network elements, and applying a new configuration to every single one by hand.
 It would be pretty much impossible and eat way too much resources.
 Also, manual configuration is prone to misinterpretations and errors.
-Engineering guidelines can be ambiguous, sometimes even imprecise and this leads to multiple interpretations (Enck et al., 2007).
+Engineering guidelines can be ambiguous, sometimes even imprecise and this leads to multiple interpretations.
+Many configuration management tools/systems exist.
+One should be chosen according to demands that has to be met.
+Examples of such systems could be Puppet, SolarWinds and SmartWorx Hub (Enck et al., 2007) (Heidi, 2016).

 ## 2.2 Web scraping